 How to travel?

 To be independent and be able to visit more in a short time, we rented a car.
 After our recent trip to Iceland, the prices surprised us in a very good way.
-For the 4 days rental with everything included, the prices were starting from just £11!
+For the 4 days rental with everything included, the prices were starting from £11-21 (out of season)!
+You can check prices and availability here.

-After checking the reviews, we went for Guerin company, paying £21 for a small mini and picking it up from the Faro airport.
+After checking the reviews, we went for a bit more expensive company, Guerin, paying £21 for a small mini and picking it up from the Faro airport.
 It turned out to be Toyota Yaris and everything was perfectly fine, no additional costs (apart from the deposit, that they hold from your credit card, which is usually around €1500, released after the car is returned – you can reduce it by buying additional insurance with reduced excess payments, but then you need to pay more upfront).

 Our first stop, and arrival/departure hub was Faro.
 The main city of the region, with good flight connections, Faro is popular stop for travelers arriving to Portugal.
 Its great restaurants and good night life make it busy holiday destination.